-A: Premature flop, leave the flop burn card as the burn.
+- A: Premature flop, leave the flop burn card as the burn.
 Return the premature board cards to the deck stub and reshuffle the entire stub.
-Re-deal the flop (without another burn) from the newly shuffled stub.

-B: A premature turn card is put to the side.
-Another card is burned, and the normal river card is used as the new turn card.
-After action on the turn, the premature turn card is placed back in the stub, the stub is reshuffled, and a river card is dealt without another burn.

-C: A premature river card is placed back into the remaining stub, and the premature river burn card is left as the river burn.
-Once action on the turn is completed, reshuffle the stub and deal the river without a new burn card.
+Re-deal the flop (without another burn) from the newly shuffled stub. - B: A premature turn card: leave the turn burn card as the burn.
+Return the premature turn card to the deck stub and reshuffle the entire stub.
+Re-deal the turn (without another burn) from the newly shuffled stub - C: A premature river card is placed back into the remaining stub, and the premature river burn card is left as the river burn.
+Once action on the turn is completed, reshuffle the stub and deal the river without a new burn card. - D: Premature card in stud: the premature card is returned to the stub, the stub is re-shuffled (See RP-17, reshuffling), and a new street is dealt from the newly shuffled stub without another burn.